pachinki/release-please/PRE-RELEASE-GUIDE.md

 - Check repository permissions
 - Verify workflow completed successfully
 - Look for rate limiting or API errors in workflow logs
+- If the create-release flag is set to false, it won't be released.

 ### Testing Team Can't Access RC
 - Ensure RC created as GitHub pre-release